nodrogluap/nanostripper/README.md

 match neither the include nor exclude criteria are listed in the PAF file with their name and length, but the rest of the columns are dummy values (including the 12th and last column, mapping quality, as 255 indicating unknown as per the PAF spec).

-For a FAST5 file of 4000 reads against SARS-CoV-2 and human it takes about 17 seconds when using 20 threads against a pre-built human minimap2 reference file (see below for threading and other options).
+For a FAST5 file of 4000 reads against SARS-CoV-2 and human it takes about 18 seconds on a modern CPU when using 20 threads against a pre-built human minimap2 reference file (see below for threading and other options).

 ## More options